Voultapher/Fast-Code-Competition/async-io/README.md

 ### Shared:
 * N is a command-line specified number
-* Build and run on Linux
+* Can be build and run on Linux

 ## Testing